tbarksdale91/cool-aid-fridge-tracker/README.md

 This project is developed in partnership with ATX Free Fridge, inspired by the principle: "Give what you can, take what you need."

 Cool Aid is one of many tools helping Austin build a stronger, safer mutual aid network — powered by data and community care.

-📁 Extras

-The /scripts folder includes the Google Apps Script used to:

-Import weekly CSVs from a designated folder

-Deduplicate new entries by timestamp + fridge ID

-Automatically flag temperature spikes

-This automation ensures the dashboard updates weekly — without manual overhead.